radubrehar/toStyle/README.md

 toStyle
 =======

-Converts style objects to strings
+Converts style objects to strings.
+Can be used on node or in the browser.

 ## Install